 MacPherson is one of the five sub-zones in the Geylang Planning Area.1 MacPherson Road lies between Woodsville Flyover and MacPherson Lane.2

 MacPherson Road was previously known as Jalan Klapa, as it ran through a coconut plantation.3 It was named after Lieutenant Colonel Ronald MacPherson (b.
 1817–d.
 1869), who was the First Captain Commandment of the Singapore Volunteer Rifle Corps, formed in 1854.
-MacPherson was also the first colonial secretary of the Straits Settlements in 1867 and the designer of St Andrew’s Cathedral, built in 1862.4
+MacPherson was also the first colonial secretary of the Straits Settlements in 1867, and the designer of St Andrew’s Cathedral, which was built in 1862.4

-A landmark near the junction of Upper Serangoon Road and MacPherson Road was the MacPherson Road Market, built in 1955.9 The market closed down in 1990 for renovation.
+A landmark near the junction of Upper Serangoon Road and MacPherson Road was MacPherson Road Market, which was built in 1955.9 The market closed down in 1990 for renovation.
 It re-opened as a 24-hour coffeeshop in 1991 and was renamed as Jackson Centre.
-The area near the market used to be known as Sar Koh Chi, meaning Third Milestone in Hokkien.10
+The area near the market used to be known as Sar Koh Chi, which means Third Milestone in Hokkien.10

 1. Urban Redevelopment Authority.
 (1994).
 Geylang Planning Area: Planning report 1994.
 Singapore: Author, p.
 6. (Call no.: RSING 711.4095957 SIN)